hujhax/austin-improv-wiki/Performers/Aden Kirschner.md

 ## History
 Though Aden began improvising early, she joined the Austin Improv Collective in 2005 when she relocated to ATX following living two years of living in South Korea.

-She joined [[Troupes/Girls Girls Girls|Girls Girls Girls]] in 2007 and began teaching for [[Merlin Works]] in 2009.
+She joined [[Troupes/Girls Girls Girls|Girls Girls Girls]] in 2007 and began teaching for [[Theatres/Merlin Works|Merlin Works]] in 2009.

-A post from her about the first improv show she ever saw:<blockquote><p>The first improv show I saw was one I produced and directed in High School in February of 1995.
+A post from her about the first improv show she ever saw:
+> The first improv show I saw was one I produced and directed in High School in February of 1995.
 Improv was so much a part of my theatrical training (which started at the age of 6), that I wanted to dedicate my senior project work to it.
-I even wrote my senior thesis on the use of improv as a teaching tool... and went on to teach improv for a couple of years.</p>
+I even wrote my senior thesis on the use of improv as a teaching tool... and went on to teach improv for a couple of years.
+>
+>

-<p>The show I created was called Random Things.
+> The show I created was called Random Things.
 It was a mix of monologue, scripted sketch, improvised dialogue inside of already blocked scenes, and included two mini-episodes of a fully improvised soap opera.
 It was two acts of roughly 45 minutes and had a fifteen minute intermission.
 The show ran for two weekends and each night was completely different.
-My parents have one of the nights on video somewhere.</p>
+My parents have one of the nights on video somewhere.
+>
+>

-<p>In comparison the improv I see and participate in here in Austin is sooooo much simpler!</p></blockquote>
+> In comparison the improv I see and participate in here in Austin is sooooo much simpler!

 In 2014, she moved away to Oregon, but visits Austin regularly and is still involved in several local projects, including [[Troupes/Girls Girls Girls|Girls Girls Girls]], The World Peace Project and [[Troupes/The Known Wizards|The Known Wizards]].